msvrtan/materials/talks/transpiling-php.md

 ### Additional information:

-This is a brand new talk.
+This is a brand new talk, I'm doing it in Zagreb on ZgPHP meetup in September 2019 and on Bulgaria PHP conference in October 2019.